 Parentage Equality for Massachusetts Families

-The Massachusetts Parentage Act updates current law so that it is constitutional, and it protects all children, regardless of the circumstances of their birth.
-Among other important protections, the MPA (S. 1133/H. 1714) provides clarity on how to establish parentage for children born through assisted reproduction, surrogacy, and to same-gender parents who aren’t married.
+The Massachusetts Parentage Act (MPA) updates current law so that it is constitutional, and it protects all children, regardless of the circumstances of their birth.
+Among other important protections, the MPA (H.1713/S.947) provides clarity on how to establish parentage for children born through assisted reproduction, surrogacy, and to same-gender parents who aren’t married.
 As the law stands now, all families are not treated equally, with some having to wait six months or longer to establish their parent-child relationship.
 That is too long to wait and leaves children and families vulnerable.

 Massachusetts families can’t wait any longer for equal access to family protections.
 Love makes families, and we need our laws to protect them.
 Learn more about why we need to pass the Massachusetts Parentage Act this session from real families.